 Clatsop Community College works in a partnership arrangement with Department of Human Services, MTC Works, the Employment Department, and Clatsop Behavioral Healthcare to provide services.
+The JOBS Program is located at 450 Marine Drive in Astoria.

 Lives In Transition

 The Lives in Transition (LIT) program is designed to assist individuals gain greater self-sufficiency, explore career/vocational options, and develop personal action plans.
 To successfully complete the program, students participate in two, three-credit classes: "Life Transitions" and "Coping With Stress And Depression."
 Classroom activities and discussions include: